Grading and difficulty of the tours

 of distances covered but on other criteria, such as gradients, amount

-and resultant minimal visibility. |
+minimal visibility. |

-| Top of page Home and index page - including list of tours About our self-led walking and hiking tours and how they work |
+Top of page Home and index page - including list of tours About our self-led walking and hiking tours and how they work |